hashicorp/terraform-provider-awscc/docs/resources/appsync_resolver.md

 Optional:

-- `caching_keys` (List of Dynamic) The caching keys for a resolver that has caching activated.
+- `caching_keys` (List of String) The caching keys for a resolver that has caching activated.
  Valid values are entries from the ``$context.arguments``, ``$context.source``, and ``$context.identity`` maps.